TUDelft-IN4303-2014/assignments/milestone3-codegen/day12.md

 * There is only one continuous range for each variable (in contrast, variable liveness as discussed in the lecture can be fragmented).
 * The range should cover at least all instructions between the first and last load or store (whatever comes first/last) of a local variable.
-* Jumps might extend the range, since they might require a variable to survive.
+* Loops might extend the range, since they might require a variable to survive.

 You should extend your code generator to generate precise ranges.

-1. Define a property `stmt-index` and assign an index to each statement.
+1. In a preprocessing step, assign an index to each statement.
-   In contrast to previous properties, you cannot store this index on a name.
-   Instead, you need to define `create-stmt-index-task` rules where you can apply `stmt-index-is`.
+   You can do this either with an annotation, or with a dedicated constructor which wraps regular statements.

 2. Extend `stmt-to-jbc` to label the begin and end of instructions for a statement based on the index of this statement.

 3. Come up with a strategy `to-range` which maps a variable to its range, represented as a pair of start and end labels.
    Similar to the stack limit challenge from last week, the analysis should be performed on the MiniJava code, not on the Java bytecode.

 4. Integrate `to-range` into your `method-to-jbc` rule.

--->